-I am a PhD candidate in the Space Systems Optimization Group (SSOG) at Georgia Tech, supervised by Professor Koki Ho.
-The overarching theme of my research interest is decision making - this includes:
+I am a PhD candidate in the Space Systems Optimization Group (SSOG) at the Georgia Institute of Technology, supervised by Professor Koki Ho.

 Research keywords: Astrodynamics, GNC, Optimal Control, Location Problems, Routing Problems, Scheduling Problems